lcatlett/blt-ddev/README.md

 ## Behat configuration

 - BLT makes some assumptions about the local development environment which informs behat testing configuration.
-This plugin extends the default `blt tests:behat:run` command to run behat tests in a container as a dedicated service.
+This plugin extends the default `blt behat` command to run behat tests in a container as a dedicated service via the `ddev blt behat` command.